Grand Chalet: The Grand Chalet as the Swiss chalet archetype

+The Royal Swiss Cottage on the grounds of Osborne House.

 For the hotel guests, the Grand Chalet became the epitome of the Swiss chalet.
 British guests, in particular, took a liking to the chalet architecture, and it became fashionable to have a Swiss chalet, which they called a "Swiss cottage", in the spacious parks of British stately homes.
 Queen Victoria and her husband Prince Albert had a Swiss cottage built for their children on the grounds of Osborne House between 1853 and 1854.
 This Royal Swiss Cottage became the most famous Swiss chalet outside Switzerland.

 The most famous connection of the name Swiss cottage in the United Kingdom, however, is with the district Swiss Cottage in the London Borough of Camden.
 The district is named after an inn that was first called The Swiss Tavern, built in 1804 in the style of a Swiss chalet on the site of a former toll-keeper's house.
 It was later renamed The Swiss Inn and, in the early 20th century, The Swiss Cottage.

-Royal visit of 1868

-In the second half of the 19th century, it was none other than Queen Victoria herself who was responsible for the great boom in British tourism in the Swiss Alps.
-It was the queen who drew the attention of the British upper class to the Swiss mountains with her visit to Switzerland in 1868.
-This was the first visit to Switzerland by a reigning British monarch.
-The five-week stay left its mark not only on Queen Victoria, but also on the Swiss tourism industry.
-The Bernese Oberland, especially Gstaad and the surrounding villages, including Rossinière, also benefited from this boom.